Severine-Dubois/Severine-Dubois/README.md

 _______

 🇬🇧
 I learned web developpement at Oclock school.
-Looking for apprenticeship contract, begins in October 2022.
+Looking for apprenticeship contract, beginning in October 2022.

 Love to search and discover new things as my learning progresses.